-REPO ID VERSION TEMPLATES DESCRIPTION kabanero java-microprofile 0.2.11 *default Eclipse MicroProfile on Open Liberty & OpenJ9 using Maven kabanero java-spring-boot2 0.3.9 *default, kotlin Spring Boot using OpenJ9 and Maven kabanero nodejs 0.2.5 *simple Runtime for Node.js applications kabanero nodejs-express 0.2.5 *simple, scaffold Express web framework for Node.js kabanero nodejs-loopback 0.1.4 *scaffold LoopBack 4 API Framework for Node.js
+REPO ID VERSION TEMPLATES DESCRIPTION acme-stacks java-microprofile 0.2.11 *default Eclipse MicroProfile on Open Liberty & OpenJ9 using Maven acme-stacks java-spring-boot2 0.3.9 *default, kotlin Spring Boot using OpenJ9 and Maven acme-stacks nodejs 0.2.5 *simple Runtime for Node.js applications acme-stacks nodejs-express 0.2.5 *simple, scaffold Express web framework for Node.js acme-stacks nodejs-loopback 0.1.4 *scaffold LoopBack 4 API Framework for Node.js

-In the output you can see multiple collections (IDs) in the
+In the output you can see multiple application stacks (IDs) in the

-kabaneroCollection Hub.
-Each collection includes a version number, one or more templates (an asterisk (*) indicates the default template), and a description.
+acme-stacks repository.
+Each stack includes a version number, one or more templates (an asterisk (*) indicates the default template), and a description.

 appsody init <repo-name>/<stack> <template>

-An Appsody project gives you a containerized development environment that runs with the technology stack of your choice.
+When you initialize a project by using the CLI, a containerized development environment is created with a sample application that runs with the technology stack of your choice.

-Before you create an Appsody project, create a directory to contain the application:
+- Before you create a project, create a directory for it:

 mkdir my-project cd my-project